 I think these folders might be a metaphor for how Dave perceives Bro vs. how he actually is.
 Dave thinks his guardian is ironic again and deliberately overcomplicates things, but my guess is that all these unnamed folders show that Bro is buried deep within his weird computer projects and doesn’t take care to organize things like a normal person.
 He can remember where everything is on his computer because he’s just that obsessive with maintaining his projects.

 The Complete Bullshit application is certainly a product of its time.
-Everything here screams 2009 Internet.
+Everything in it screams 2009 Internet.
 Today everything’s so much more confined to chat clients and social media sites.